sha1painkiller/careerhack2021-workshop-aiot/tinyml-lab-persondetect.md

 1. stop the debugger

 ## High-Level (A7) Core project
-A7 core is used to handle system input(camera)/output(cloud connection)
+MT3620 A7 core is used to handle system input(camera)/output(cloud connection) and interact with M4 ML model.
 1. launch Visual Studio and open HL-core project CMakeListx.txt
     - {root}/MT3620_M4_NeuroPilot-Micro/app/vs_project/hlcore/CMakeList.txt